MaibornWolff/codecharta/analysis/import/SourceCodeParser/README.md

 If a project is piped into the SourceCodeParser, the results and the piped project are merged.
 The resulting project has the project name specified for the SourceCodeParser.

-## Parameters

--   --default-excludes (exclude build, target, dist and out folders as well as files/folders starting with '.')
--   -e, --exclude=\<excludePattern> (exclude file/folder from scan according to regex pattern)
--   -f, --format=\<outputFormat> (csv or json)
--   -h, --help
--   -i, --no-issues (do not search for sonar issues)
--   -nc, --not-compressed (save uncompressed output file)
--   -o, --output-file=\<outputFile> (file to write output to, if empty stdout is used)
--   -v, --verbose

 ## Sonar Plugins